Holt, Norfolk: Churches

 The ancient Church of England parish church of Holt is dedicated to St Andrew the Apostle and probably has late Saxon origins.
 It was rebuilt in the early 14th century in the Decorated Gothic style by Sir William de Nerford and his wife Petronilla, daughter of John de Vaux, and a tower was added later in the same century.
 The church was thatched and was badly damaged in the great Holt fire of 1708.
 Between 1722 and 1727 it was rebuilt, with contributions from Lord Townshend, the Prince of Wales, and Robert Walpole.
 The church was restored between 1862 and 1874 by William Butterfield.

-The Methodist Church, on Obelisk Plain, was built between 1862 and 1863 to a design by Thomas Jekyll, on a site donated by William Cozens-Hardy of Letheringsett Hall, who also paid most of the building costs.
+The Methodist Church, on Obelisk Plain, was built between 1862 and 1863 to a design by Thomas Jeckyll, on a site donated by William Cozens-Hardy of Letheringsett Hall, who also paid most of the building costs.

 The most recent religious building is the Chapel of Gresham's School, designed by Maxwell Ayrton and built in knapped flint and limestone between 1912 and 1916, with two angle turrets and an embattled parapet.
 This is now a Grade II listed building.

 Education

 Gresham's School

 Gresham's School, a public school founded in 1555 by Sir John Gresham, originally for boys but co-educational since 1971, is located on the north side of the town.

-The school's former pupils include Benjamin Britten, W. H. Auden, Lord Reith, Sir Alan Lloyd Hodgkin, President Erskine Childers, Sir Christopher Cockerell, Donald Maclean, Sir Lennox Berkeley, Sir Stephen Spender, Richard Hand, Tom Wintringham, Sir James Dyson, Ralph Firman, Sir Peter Brook, Paddy O'Connell, Sebastian Shaw, Olivia Colman, Sienna Guillory, John Tusa, Tom Youngs and Michael Cummings.

 Other schools

 Holt Community Primary School is a state primary school for children aged 4–11.
-The Infant School was built in 1910 with the Junior School being built by 1928.
-The Infant School and Junior School was amalgamated in 1965 to form Holt County Primary School.
+The infant school was built in 1910 and the Junior School by 1928.
+In 1965 they were amalgamated to form Holt County Primary School.
 The school has been extended and developed over the years.
 It changed its name in 1999 to Holt Community Primary School.

 There is no state secondary school in the town, so many children travel to Sheringham High School between the ages of 11 and 16.